-The following procedure describes how the source is disassembled to the point shown in Figure 6-21.
-At that stage, the only subassemblies left intact will be the emitter assembly, the internal pole piece extensions, the bearing housing assembly, and the drive assembly.
-Section 6.3 and 6.4 describe the disassembly of the bearing housing assembly and the drive assembly, respectively.
-The method of disassembling the internal pole piece extensions should be self-evident, if it should prove necessary to dismantle them.
+The following procedure describes how the source is disassembled to the point shown in Figure 6-16.
+At that stage, the only subassemblies left intact will be the emitter assembly, the bearing housing assembly, and the drive assembly.
+Sections 6.3 and 6.4 describe the disassembly of the bearing housing assembly and the drive assembly, respectively.